 P.S …don’t be shy to leave some comments as well 🙂

-Sergey Aliokhin is a Marketing Manager at Ahrefs.
-Apart from working at Ahrefs, he likes spending his time with family, studying martial arts and plucking fat bass guitar strings.
+Sergey Aliokhin a Community Outreach Manager at Visme.
+In his spare time, Sergey likes spending his time with family, studying martial arts, and plucking fat bass guitar strings.
+Don’t hesitate to contact him.